-Although the CAP target to transition 30% of internal combustion engine (ICE) vehicles to electric (both PHEVs and BEVs) by 2030 will remain unchanged, it is possible that the absolute number of EVs on the road by then may be adjusted according to projected total vehicle numbers in Ireland for 2030.
+Although the CAP target to transition 30% of internal combustion engine (ICE) vehicles to electric (both PHEVs and BEVs) by 2030 will remain unchanged, it is likely that the absolute projected number of EVs on the road by then may be adjusted according to projected total vehicle numbers in Ireland for 2030.

 The impact of the COVID-19 pandemic has resulted in decreased levels of new car sales and additional challenges in the supply chain have further prolonged this trend.
 Furthermore, progress towards CAP objectives to reduce the reliance on private vehicle travel and vehicle kilometres travelled overall may contribute to a lower number of passenger cars on the road.

-Conversely, the charging requirements modelled in this section may also be impacted by a significant adoption of EVs.
-As stated in AFIR, when the percentage of BEVs surpasses the 15% threshold of total vehicles registered in the country, Ireland will be granted the authority to request derogation from the European Commission, enabling them to either reduce or completely suspend the obligations pertaining to fleet-based targets.2 The modelling exercise reveals that this threshold is expected to be reached by 2030, when roughly 620,000 passenger vehicles and LDVs have transitioned to battery electric.
-Any additional charging infrastructure installed after this point that goes beyond the minimum AFIR requirements would be driven by market forces in response to market demand.
+Additionally, the charging requirements modelled in this section may also be impacted by a significant adoption of EVs.
+As stated in AFIR, when the percentage of BEVs surpasses the 15% threshold of total vehicles registered in the country, Ireland will be granted the authority to request derogation from the European Commission, enabling them to either reduce or completely suspend the obligations pertaining to fleet-based targets.
+Currently, BEV fleet share in Ireland is at approximately X%.
+Any additional charging infrastructure installed after BEV fleet share reaches 15% would be driven primarily by market forces in response to market demand.